Rock Hudson: Decline as a star

 Strange Bedfellows (1965), with Gina Lollobrigida, was a box-office disappointment.
 So too was A Very Special Favor (1965), despite having the same writer and director as Pillow Talk.

 Hudson next appeared in Blindfold (1966).
 Then, working outside his usual range, he starred in the science-fiction thriller Seconds (1966), directed by John Frankenheimer and co-produced through his own film production company Gibraltar Productions.
-The film may have been Hudson's best performance.

 He also tried his hand in the action genre with Tobruk (1967), directed by Arthur Hiller.
 After the comedy A Fine Pair (1968) with Claudia Cardinale, he starred in the action thriller Ice Station Zebra (1968) at MGM, a role which remained his personal favorite.
 The film was a hit but struggled to recoup its large cost.

+In November 1969, Andrew V. McLaglen's The Undefeated, a western with Hudson starring opposite John Wayne, was released.

-Hudson dabbled in westerns, appearing opposite John Wayne in The Undefeated (1969).
-Playing a World War I flier, he co-starred opposite Julie Andrews in the Blake Edwards musical Darling Lili (1970), notorious for its huge cost.
+He co-starred as a World War I flier opposite Julie Andrews in the Blake Edwards musical Darling Lili (1970), a film notorious for its bloated budget.

 Television

 During the 1970s and 1980s, he starred in a number of TV movies and series.
 His most successful television series was McMillan & Wife opposite Susan Saint James, which ran from 1971 to 1977.
 Hudson played police commissioner Stewart "Mac" McMillan, with Saint James as his wife Sally, and their on-screen chemistry helped make the show a hit.

-During the series, Rock Hudson appeared in Showdown (1973), a western with Dean Martin, and Embryo (1976), a science-fiction film.
+During the series, Hudson appeared in Showdown (1973), a western with Dean Martin, and Embryo (1976), a science-fiction film.
 Hudson took a risk and surprised many by making a successful foray into live theater late in his career, and the best received of his efforts was I Do!
 I Do! in 1974.

 After McMillan ended, Hudson made the disaster movie Avalanche (1978) and the miniseries Wheels (1978) and The Martian Chronicles (1980).
 He was one of several stars in The Mirror Crack'd (reuniting him with Giant co-star Elizabeth Taylor) (1980) and co-starred in The Beatrice Arthur Special (1980).